isabella232/IMSC-1.1_Image_TestContent/README.md

 # IMSC-1.1_Image_TestContent

+This repository was forked from https://github.com/FoxMediaServices/IMSC-1.1_Image_TestContent with the intent to increase the reach of the materials provided, per https://www.w3.org/2019/02/21-tt-minutes.html#item07

 This reel is is for IMSC 1.1 Image based subtitle testing.
 The items that are tested are all pertinent to subtitles produced for production content.
 This has been built to help manufacturers with their IMSC 1.1 Image implementations by providing them with a reference IMSC package.

 This test content includes the following assets: